bluerose73/bluerose73.github.io/_posts/2023-07-08-cpp-cmake-project.md

 Sometimes the build process becomes too long, or the source code is not available (like for closed-source libraries).
 In these cases, you can include headers and pre-built library files instead.

+The drawback is lack of portability.
+Windows, MacOS and Linux requires different library files, so libraries built on one OS won't work on another.
+Walkaround does exist, like including libraries for all platforms and choosing which one to link at build time, but we are not going to cover it in this post.

 ### Install Libraries System-Wide

 Another approach is install the libraries to your computer, instead of putting it in a project.
 The advantage is nothing is added to your code repository, so the repo size stays small and the build is fast.
 Besides, if the library is installed as a dynamic linking library (with .so / .dll extensions), which is often the case, many programs can share one library at run time, so it consumes less storage and memory.